-Western bids farewell to 81
+Western bids farewell to 81 students Sunday

 "I will forever be grateful to have grown up with this group," Lone said.
 "Whether we realize it or not, I believe that we've all influenced one another.
 Our experiences within these walls have shaped us into who we are today.
 You see, this class — my class — we strived for greatness."

-In his Senior Class address, Jared Yassanye congratulated his peers on their achievements, as well as showing appreciation to those who helped them along the way.
+In his senior class address, Jared Yassanye congratulated his peers on their achievements, as well as showing appreciation to those who helped them along the way.

 "Let me start out by saying 'We did it.'
 Our thanks goes to the staff of Western Reserve.
 As we make a smooth transition into the life beyond school, I am sure that the education that we received will stand us in good stead — time and again," Yassanye said.